Suvam18/Brain-Battle-3.0---Tech-Homies-14/README.md

-# Brain-Battle-3.0---Tech-Homies-14
-.

 💰 Budget Buddy – Student Expense Tracker
-📌 Project Title
+📌 Project Title----

 Budget Buddy – A Smart Expense Tracker for Students

-📖 Description
+📖 Description----

 Budget Buddy is a simple and user-friendly expense tracking web application designed especially for students.
 It helps students record their daily expenses, categorize spending, and manage their limited budget effectively.

 Many students struggle to track where their money goes.
 Budget Buddy solves this problem by providing a clean dashboard to add, view, and manage expenses easily.

-❗ Problem Statement
+❗ Problem Statement-----

 Students often face difficulty managing their daily expenses.
 Without proper tracking, they may overspend or lose control over their monthly budget.

-💡 Proposed Solution
+💡 Proposed Solution----

 Budget Buddy allows students to: